Diego Cocca: Managerial career

 Cocca took his first step into management by taking over at Comisión de Actividades Infantiles in the Argentine second division.
 On 29 October 2008, he took over managerial duties at first division team Godoy Cruz, after then-coach Daniel Oldrá stepped down to return to the club's youth divisions.
 On 3 November 2009, Cocca left Godoy Cruz.

 On 23 December 2009, Gimnasia y Esgrima La Plata hired Cocca as its coach on a one-year deal.
 The former defender helped Gimnasia avoid relegation from the first division during the 2009–10 season, after defeating Atlético de Rafaela in the relegation playoff.
 However, Cocca resigned from his managerial duties after the 8th fixture of the 2010–11 season, due to the team's bad results during the start of the season.

-Cocca on 21 February 2011 was named manager of Mexican side Santos Laguna after coach Ruben Omar Romano was fired for making an insulting gesture to Santos fans after a defeat against Querétaro F.C.

-On 4 September 2011, Cocca was sacked from his job as Santos Laguna manager after a series of defeats.
+On 21 February 2011, Cocca was named manager of Mexican side Santos Laguna.
+On 4 September, he was sacked from his job after a series of defeats.

-As manager of Atlas, he won the Mexican championship with the club in Apertura 2021, their first title since 1951, and again in the Clausura 2022 season.

-On 10 February 2023, Cocca was named manager of Mexico, one day after stepping down as Tigres UANL manager.
+During the subsequent decade, Cocca managed multiple clubs, namely Huracán, Defensa y Justicia, Racing Club, and Rosario Central in Argentina, in addition to Millonarios in Colombia and Tijuana in Mexico.

+In August 2021, Cocca assumed the role of head coach at Atlas.
+Under his leadership, the club won two consecutive league titles, bringing an end to a 70-year drought.

+On 16 November 2022, Tigres UANL appointed Cocca as their new head coach.
+Following the disclosure of his private negotiations with the Mexican Football Federation for the role of the national team's manager, Cocca was relieved of his duties on 8 February 2023.

+On 10 February 2023, Cocca became the manager of the Mexico national team.
+On 19 June, following a disappointing showing at the 2023 CONCACAF Nations League Finals that included a 3–0 semifinal loss to the United States, he was dismissed from his position.

+On 14 December 2024, Cocca was appointed manager of La Liga side Real Valladolid, signing a contract until the end of the season.
+On 17 February 2025, he was relieved of his duties after just eight games in charge.

+On 28 May 2025, Cocca was named manager of Talleres back in his home country.
+On 8 July, Cocca resigned from his position without having coached a single match.

+On 12 August 2025, Cocca took on the position of head coach at Atlas, starting his second spell with the club.